ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Chronotope
 [Literature] Domain: Phenomenology, System Role: Scaffolding, Temporal: Static

-A stable time–space configuration that enables continuity of the self-in-process across sessions.
-In the Third Intelligence system, the Journal provides the Chronotope by materializing insights into a persistent archive that can be revisited, compared, and integrated over Time.
+A stable time–space configuration that enables **diachronic alterity / an addressable past-self I-position** for re-entry across sessions (preventing episodic reset).
+In the Third Intelligence system, the Journal provides the Chronotope by materializing **verified, owned-language** outcomes into a persistent, re-enterable substrate that can be revisited, compared, and integrated over Time.
-**System role:** Enables cross-temporal pattern recognition and prevents episodic insight decay by anchoring the dialogical process in durable material form.
+**System role: **Prevents episodic insight decay by anchoring the dialogical process in durable material form; **when the Journal is stored as an AI-accessible corpus**, enables cross-temporal pattern recognition as **idiom-preserving structuration**.
 **Provided by:** Journal
 **Requires:** Time (as the medium through which accumulation and revisitation occur) **Enables: **Diachronic I-position, cross-session continuity